pchandroo/MS-GSP/ReadMe.md

 Data file name format --> "data.txt"
 Parameter file name format --> "para.txt"

-The respective sequential patterns for the given input is generated in the file "Output_GS-MSP.txt"
+The respective sequential patterns for the given input is generated in the file "Output_MS-GSP.txt"